Francesco215/autoregressive_diffusion/README.md

 - The frames are generated sequencially given the previous known frames (just like LLMs generate tokens)
 - The training is sample efficient. (just like LLM training)
 - Each frame is generated via a reverse diffusion process.
-- The architecture, the training and the reverse-diffusion process is a generalization of what can be found on the paper ["Analyzing and Improving the Training Dynamics of Diffusion Models"](https://arxiv.org/abs/2312.02696)
+- The architecture, the training and the reverse-diffusion process is a generalization on the time domain of what can be found on the paper ["Analyzing and Improving the Training Dynamics of Diffusion Models"](https://arxiv.org/abs/2312.02696)

 ## Comparison with other types of models
 To this day 3 main techniques have been used to generate a sequence of frames (image taken from [the DIAMOND paper](https://arxiv.org/pdf/2405.12399))